dpletzke/lets-get-trivial/README.md

 ## Customizable Game Settings

-Access game settings upon creating or joining a game
+Access game settings upon creating or joining a game.

 ### Category

-Select from over 20 categories or leave the category unselected to generate random categories for each question
+Select from over 20 categories or leave the category unselected to generate random categories for each question.

 ### Number of Questions

-Decide how many questions you want for each round
+Decide how many questions you want for each round.

 ### Difficulty

 Choose between easy, medium,
-hard or mixed
+hard or mixed.

 ### Time Limit